Which of the Following is Not True About Childhood Obesity?

 Shining a Light on Childhood Obesity

-Let’s get real about childhood obesity: the numbers are hard to ignore.
+Let’s get real about the obesity crisis among our young ones: the numbers are hard to ignore.

 The latest stats paint a clear picture of just how serious this problem is, and it’s time we all take action.
 It’s up to us to make a change and work together to tackle this issue head-on.